silverjuke/silverjuke/docs/scripting.md

     enabled = program.autoPlay;

 Read/write propterty to access the AutoPlay state.
 The state is simply true or false for  "AutoPlay  enabled"  or  "AutoPlay  disabled".
-This  property   is available in Silverjuke 2.52 or later.

 Example: